Data for Decisions is underpinned by strong ethical principles, transparency, and world class data governance and security procedures.

 The University of Melbourne Human Research Ethics Committee has granted the Data for Decisions program a waiver of patient consent, consistent with the National Health and Medical Research Council’s guidelines.
 In part this reflects the lengths taken by the data extraction software developers to protect patient identity.
 The waiver of patient consent reflects the:

 - low risk of harm arising from use of the de-identified data;

 - risk mitigation plan that our data technicians have in place;

 - controls in place around researchers' use of the data; and

 - the public benefit of using the data for research.

 Personally identifying information about doctors or other clinicians associated with the patient medical records are also de-identified prior to its transmission to the Patron primary care data repository.
 Such information can only be re-identified within the clinic where the data originated.
 There are ethical, legal and research related reasons why such clinic-based re-identification might occur.

 When general practices participate in Data for Decisions, they sign a legal agreement with the University that clearly sets out the terms under which the data is shared.

 Researchers accessing the Patron database

-After the Data Governance Committee approves a researcher's application to access the data, the researcher must sign a legal agreement which clearly states the terms of data use and their responsibilities with regards to use of the data and reporting back research findings so they can be published on this website.
+After the Data Governance Committee approves a research application to access the data, the researchers must sign legal agreements which clearly state the terms of data use and their responsibilities with regards to use of the data and reporting back research findings so they can be published on this website.